colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-41-00-375463-accelerated-c-by-andrew-koenig-and-barbara-e-moo.md

 ## Introduction

-If you're looking for a comprehensive guide to learning C++, then "Accelerated C++" by Andrew Koenig and Barbara E. Moo is an excellent choice.
+If you're looking for a comprehensive guide to learning C++, then "Accelerated C++ by Andrew Koenig and Barbara E. Moo is an excellent choice.
 Whether you're a beginner or already have some programming experience, this book will help you grasp the fundamentals of C++ and accelerate your learning process.

 ## The Book's Approach